QuantEcon/lecture-source-py/source/rst/amss3.rst

    to correct

-Here is a step-by-step description of the :cite:`BEGS1` approximation procedure
+Here is a step-by-step description of the :cite:`BEGS1` approximation procedure.

 Step by Step